-- a) Any transaction in an OTC derivative under paragraph 19 must be: - i) in a future or an option or a contract for differences;
+- a) Any transaction in an OTC derivative under paragraph 19 must be: - i) in a future or an option or a contract for differences; - ii) with an approved counterparty, a counterparty to a transaction in derivatives is approved only if the counterparty is an Eligible institution or an Approved Bank; a person whose permission (including any requirements or limitations), as published in the FCA Register, permits it to enter into the transaction as principal off-exchange; a central counterparty ("CCP") that is authorised and recognised in that capacity in accordance with the EMIR; or a CCP supervised in a jurisdiction that has implemented the relevant G20 reforms on over-the-counter derivatives to at least the same extent as the United Kingdom; and is identified as having done so by the Financial Stability Board in its summary report on progress in implementation of G20 financial regulatory reforms dated 25 June 2019; - iii) on approved terms: the terms of the transaction in derivatives are approved only if, the ACD carries out at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value which does not rely only on market quotations by the counterparty and can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at a fair value; - iv) capable of reliable valuation; a transaction in derivative is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - 1. on the basis of an up to date market value which the ACD and Depositary have agreed is reliable; or - if the value referred to in 23.a.iv.1 is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - v) subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by:

-- ii) with an approved counterparty, a counterparty to a transaction in derivatives is approved only if the counterparty is an Eligible institution or an Approved Bank; or a person whose permission (including any requirements or limitations), as published in the FCA Register whose Home State authorisation, permits it to enter into the transaction as principal off-exchange; - on approved terms: the terms of the transaction in derivatives are approved only if, the ACD carries out at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value which does not rely only on market quotations by the counterparty and can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at a fair value; - iv) capable of reliable valuation; a transaction in derivative is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - on the basis of an up to date market value which the ACD and Depositary have agreed is reliable; or - if the value referred to in 23.a.iv.1 is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - v) subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that ACD is able to check it; or - a department within the authorised fund manager which is independent from the department in charge of managing the scheme property and which is adequately equipped for such a purpose. - b) For the purposes of paragraph 23.a.iii is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction.
+- 1. an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that ACD is able to check it; or - a department within the authorised fund manager which is independent from the department in charge of managing the scheme property and which is adequately equipped for such a purpose. - b) For the purposes of paragraph 23.a.iii is the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction.